redaelli/docs/docs/GreedyBear/Usage.md

 - `csv`: CSV-like file (just one line for each IOC)
 - `json`: JSON file with additional information regarding the IOCs

-Check the [Redoc specification](https://greedybear.readthedocs.io/en/latest/Redoc.html) or the to get all the details about how to use the available APIs.
+Check the [API specification](https://intelowlproject.github.io/docs/GreedyBear/Api-docs/) or the to get all the details about how to use the available APIs.

 ## Enrichment